Top Hydrogen Fuel Drones: The Best Hydrogen Drones on the Market + Applications They Benefit

 In a realm like the drone industry where almost everything is new, hydrogen fuel drones are even newer.

-The first hydrogen drone made for commercial use that we’re aware of was released just three years ago, in 2016.
+The first hydrogen drone made for commercial use that we’re aware of was released just five years ago, in 2016.
 This was the HyDrone 1800, created by Chinese-based Micromulticopter Aero Technology (MMC).

 Since then, more hydrogen fuel drones and hydrogen fuel cells made for drones have been released, with newer models achieving greater and greater enhancements.